mattaylor/objix/README.md

 If `formatter` is a string, then that string will be returned with all occurances of `${key}` or `$key` substituted with `this.at(key).$()`

-If `formatter` is defined but not a string then the `stringify` method of the `Formatter` will be called with `this` as an argument, allowing alternative standard formatters such as `JSON` to be used.
+If `formatter` is not a string then the `stringify` method of the `Formatter` will be called with `this` as an argument, allowing alternative standard formatters such as `JSON` to be used.
+If there the formatter does not have a stringify method then `formatter` will be called as a function with `this` as its argument.

 <div data-runkit>